 Contact - Tel: 01756 718009

 A flower lovers haven with 15 acres of gardens including extensive herbaceous borders, fragrant rose garden, rockery, cottage garden, annual meadow, special June and September gardens and much more.
 Featuring over 6,000 varieties of flowers, shrubs and trees the main borders remain packed full of colour throughout summer, supplemented by new highlights, like the poppies and irises of May and June, the roses of mid-summer and the late summer blooms of the September garden.
-Come and see why after a visit in 2011, renowned plantsman Roy Lancaster commented - “What I saw exceeded all expectations and I for one was bowled over.”
-Plus, our specialist nursery has a particularly fine selection of perennials and our new café is open Thursday to Sunday and Bank Holidays.
+Come and see why after a recent visit, renowned plantsman Roy Lancaster commented - “What I saw exceeded all expectations and I for one was bowled over.”
+Plus, our specialist nursery has a particularly fine selection of perennials and our new café is open Thursday to Sunday and Bank Holidays (plus Wednesdays in July and August).

 Contact - Tel: 01904 488800

-The Stewart Museum hosts a collection of artefacts which the adventurous Major Stewart brought back to Pocklington from his 8 World Tours between 1906 and 1926, many of which are recognised by UNESCO as of national and international importance.
-Events and Band Concerts throughout the year.
+The Stewart Museum comprises a variety of fascinating artefacts collected by Major Percy Stewart on his eight world tours between 1906 and 1926, many of which are recognised by UNESCO as being of national and international importance.
+Events days and Brass Band Concerts are held throughout the year, with an annual Tulip Festival in the spring.

 Contact - Tel: 01759 307125/307541